asalant/get_map_tiles/README.md

 Copy `.env.example` to `.env` in your local project.
 Configure with your values.

-`bin/fetch_heatmap` fetches heatmap tiles for a region you specify with lat,lon and copies them to S3 with file and directory names that let allow that S3 bucket to serve tiles as a TMS source.
+`bin/fetch_heatmap` fetches heatmap tiles for a region you specify with lat,lon and copies them to S3 with file and directory names that allow that S3 bucket to serve tiles as a TMS source.

 ## Development